How To Write AP® Statistics Free-Response Questions (FRQs)

 One question on two or more skill categories Multiple Skills Assessed

 The second part of the FRQ, Part B, is the investigative task.
-Part B represents 12.5% of the composite score and lasts for 25 minutes.
 The purpose of the investigative task is to assess multiple skill categories and content areas, focusing on the application of skills and content in new contexts or in non-routine ways.
 It is common for the investigative task to include hypothesis tests and other material that would not be included as part of the AP Statistics course but which can be understood by applying the concepts learned in the course.

 At least three questions from Part A, as well as the investigative task in Part B, will assess statistical argumentation.